aleamb/pong3d/README.md

 ### Build on Unix/Linux systems

-* Install dependencies SDL2, Freetype2, Glew, OpenGL 4 using your favorite package manager.
+* Install dependencies SDL2, Freetype2, Glew and OpenGL 4 using your favorite package manager.

 By example, in Debian based systems: